wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## Cluster ID Service
 The Cluster ID service allows us to generate a UUID for each cluster.
-If enabled, we can then use this ID to track cluster health remotely.
+If enabled, we can then use this ID to monitor cluster health remotely.
 This remote tracking allows our support team to better assist customers.

 The cluster-id service runs an internal tool called `zk-value-consensus` which uses our internal ZooKeeper to generate a UUID that all the masters agree on.
 Once an agreement is reached, the ID is written to disk at `/var/lib/dcos/cluster-id`.
 We write it to `/var/lib/dcos` so the ID is ensured to persist cluster upgrades without changing.